DEV SITE .48

 Creative people use their personal understanding of people and the world they live in to guide their work.
 Creative people like to work in unstructured workplaces, enjoy taking risks and prefer a minimum of routine.

-Entry - Archaeologist
+Entry / Progression - Archaeologist

 Entrants to Archaeology are usually graduates.
 Many will hold higher degrees, particularly those who wish to work in higher education.
 To become a licensed archaeologist, you must pass a competency interview.
 Licenses are granted by the Director of Monument Services at Department of the Environment, Heritage and Local Government.